ericasaywhat/Epidemix/reports/final_report.md

 In conclusion, we confirm Holme and Kim's proposal that including triad formations on the Barabási-Albert method of generating networks yields a network with a clustering coefficient closer to that of a real network, like Facebook.
 However, we find that scale-free networks can still be generated for networks in which preferential attachment does not exist.

 The clustering of our RPA model is higher than that of the the Facebook dataset, indicating that RPA is more clustered than a Facebook network.
-This Facebook data, however, only contains data for 4039 users.
-Therefore, this indication may not be wholly accurate.
+This Facebook data, however, only contains data for 4039 users, so this indication might not be wholly accurate.

 -----